voy/chrome-gdc/README.md

 # GoodData chrome extension

-PLEASE NOTE: this chrome extension is entirely unofficial and no support from GoodData Corporation can be claimed or expected!
+PLEASE NOTE: the extension is entirely unofficial and no support from GoodData Corporation can be claimed or expected!

 ## Feature highlights

 * omnibox keyword:
-	* gdc <iframe src="$uri" ...> redirects to export version of dashboard
+	* gdc &lt;iframe src="$uri" ...&gt; redirects to export version of dashboard or simply to the src url
 	* gdc /some/uri redirects to https://localhost/some/uri
 * context menu shortcuts on dashboard:
 	* view or edit dashboard in grey pages